MarioVidoni/OpenAI-Daily-Fact/README.md

 ### Today's fact
 #
-Did you know that the first computer programmer was a woman?
-Ada Lovelace, daughter of famous poet Lord Byron, wrote the world's first machine algorithm for an early computing machine that existed only on paper in the mid-1800s.
-But she never got to see her program run, because the machine was never built.
-However, her work has been recognized and she's now celebrated as the world’s first computer programmer.
-How curious that the world of programming, today often considered a male-dominated field, was pioneered by a woman!
+Did you know that the first "bug" in a computer program was actually a bug?
+In 1947, engineers working on the Mark II computer at Harvard University found a moth stuck in one of the components.
+This was causing an error, and so they dubbed it the 'first actual case of a bug being found'.
+The engineers taped the moth into their logbook and from that day forward, any problem with a computer program was referred to as a 'bug'.